Student Deadline: Thu, Oct. 1, 2015

 Mr. Rhodes wanted the administrators of his Will to seek out those qualities of excellence in young people which would contribute to “the world’s fight.”
 He specifically directed that no candidate for a Scholarship should be qualified or disqualified on account of race or religious opinions.

-At the time of application:
+At the time of application, an applicant must be:

 All educational costs, such as matriculation, tuition, laboratory and certain other fees, are paid on the Scholar’s behalf by the Rhodes Trustees.
 Each Scholar receives in addition a maintenance allowance adequate to meet necessary expenses for term-time and vacations.
 The Rhodes Trustees cover the necessary costs of travel to and from Oxford.
 Average scholarship is around $50,000.

-The 2011 online application will be available July, 2011.
+The 2015 online application will be available July, 2015.

-Application date is October 5, 2011.
-Any application received after deadline is not accepted.Scholarship Website:http://www.rhodesscholar.org/
+Application date is October 1, 2015.
+Any application received after deadline is not accepted.Scholarship Website:http://www.rhodesscholar.org/applying-for-the-scholarship/